Al & Amy Bio - The Duo

 Al & Amy’s music was featured throughout the soundtrack of the 2009 Ken Burns EMMY-winning documentary, The National Parks: America’s Best Idea.
 And in 2010, their album, Caledon Wood, (which includes the main theme of the National Parks documentary) was counted among the essential albums of the past 20 years in the Acoustic Guitar Magazine 20th anniversary issue.

-Al & Amy enjoy living in their mountain aerie at 4300 feet elevation, with stunning long-range views and wildlife as constant inspiration.
+Al & Amy enjoy living in their mountain aerie, with stunning long-range views and wildlife as constant inspiration.
 This mountain-top setting has greatly influenced their recent musical works, and has also spurred their return to photography.
 Both Al & Amy’s photographs are represented by The National Geographic Society’s Image Collection, where Al worked as an image editor for 18 years.
 In addition to concerts and workshops, Al & Amy now also offer winter-themed and 4-season multi-media shows which feature live music performed against a backdrop of nature photography.

 Among many other pursuits, Al continues to teach private lessons and record video lessons for Homespun Videos.
 He also coordinates “Guitar Week” for the world famous music camp, The Swannanoa Gathering.
 And in early 2010, Amy launched Cat Angel Press which released its first full-color gift-book, Cat Angels: The Secret Lives of Cats.
 There are more angels and books to come.